spydx/dat250.h20/expAssignment7/dat250-expass7.md

 > cd rabbitmq/
 > docker start rabbitmq
 > cargo run --example hello_consumer
+...
+(39997) Received [People who don't take risks generally make about two big mistakes a year.
+People who do take risks generally make about two big mistakes a year.]
+(39998) Received [If you care enough for a result, you will most certainly attain it.]
+(39999) Received [If you command wisely, you'll be obeyed cheerfully.]

 > cargo run --example hello_sender
+Sending: 39997
+Sending: 39998
+Sending: 39999
+Sending: 40000
+Sent 40000 messages

 > docker stop rabbitmq
 ```